 When formulating a SaaS product pricing strategy, businesses often contemplate between two primary approaches: cost-plus pricing and value-based pricing.

-Cost-plus pricing involves determining the cost of production and adding a specific margin or markup to set the selling price.
+Cost-plus pricing is a type of pricing that involves determining the cost of production and adding a specific margin or markup to set the selling price.
 This approach ensures that the business covers its costs and generates profit, but it may not take into account the perceived value of the SaaS product.

 On the other hand, value-based pricing focuses on the perceived value of the SaaS product to the customer.
 By understanding the value proposition and the impact on the customer's business, businesses can set a price that reflects the value delivered.
 This approach allows for higher prices, as customers are willing to pay more for a product that brings significant value to their operations.